Child smiling in a red shirt Uganda

 AfriChild: From data to action

-AfriChild is an independent research institution which has been at the forefront of collecting Violence Against Children and Youth Surveys (VACS) data.
+AfriChild is an independent research institution at the forefront of collecting Violence Against Children and Youth Surveys (VACS) data.

 Beyond the research, this fellowship in Uganda promises long term results.
 AfriChild’s powerful advantage is their link between policymakers and practitioners, due to their involvement in different working groups at the country level.